Table of contents

 Results management |

-The 2021 development co-operation methodology focuses on results and closer donor co-ordination.
-The Ministry of Foreign Affairs (MFA) focuses on managing data from project monitoring and developing a comprehensive results framework with target outputs and outcomes linked to specific Sustainable Development Goals. |
+Czechia’s 2021 development co-operation methodology places a stronger emphasis on results and closer donor co-ordination.
+The Ministry of Foreign Affairs (MFA) continues to develop a comprehensive results framework with target outputs and outcomes linked to the Sustainable Development Goals.
+A mid-term evaluation of the 2018-2030 strategy, conducted in 2024, is expected to inform further improvements in how results data are collected, managed and used for decision making. |

 |